researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 | 9 |AnyMemo |

-The statement coverage result will be in the file `/home/combodroid/result_SUBJECT_alpha_TIMESTAMP/Coverage.xml`.
+The statement coverage result will be in the file `/home/combodroid/result_SUBJECT_alpha_TIMESTAMP/Coverage.xml` as well as the `/home/combodroid/artifact/Coverage.xml` file.

 ### Running Beta variant of ComboDroid